SambhavJain26/EchoVal-AI/readme.md

 ## 🔍 Overview

 **EchoVal AI** is an intelligent, multi-agent system designed to automatically find the best online deals, estimate their value, and send real-time push notifications.
-It leverages a fine-tuned LLM (trained on 400K+ products), a RAG pipeline, and is deployed on **Modal**.
+It leverages a fine-tuned LLM (trained on 400K+ products), and is deployed on **Modal**.
 A simple **Gradio** UI enables easy interaction and testing.

 ---